PreventHIVOK/Governing-Docs-Old/Mission Statement.md

 - proper needle safety techniques; and
 - information about HIV and STI symptoms.

-This mission is preliminary and eill be extended as
+This mission is preliminary and will be extended as necessary.